INTERNAL RULES OF PROCEDURES

 - social development and welfare of persons with disabilities or special needs including social services and interventions that develop and enhance the quality of individual and community life;

-- the accessibility, advocacy, empowerment, funding assistance, livelihood, homes for the aged, transportation, and other welfare, benefits and rights of senior citizens in Province; and
+- the accessibility, advocacy, empowerment, funding assistance, livelihood, homes for the aged, transportation, and other welfare, benefits and rights of senior citizens in Province;

 - All matters directly and principally relating to natural resources, except energy and fisheries resources, their exploration, conservation, management and utilization